wlg001/Integuru/README.md

 ## What Integuru Does

-You provide a file containing all browser network requests, a file with the cookies and a prompt describing the action triggered in the browser.
+You provide a file containing all browser network requests, a file with the cookies, and a prompt describing the action triggered in the browser.
 The agent outputs runnable Python code that hits the platform's internal endpoints to perform the desired action.

 ## How It Works